Where to Stay in Florence - A Local’s Neighborhood Guide

 Pretty buildings just off Piazza d’Azeglio.
 Photo: I, Sailko, CC BY-SA 3.0, via Wikimedia Commons

-Santa Croce is the area immediately to the west of the historic center, separated from it by Via dei Benci.
+Santa Croce is the area immediately to the east of the historic center, separated from it by Via dei Benci.
 It's a lovely and wealthy area of the city with a permanently festive mood.
 Although more touristy than the Oltrarno, it's not overwhelmingly so, and lots of locals still live here.
-The architecture here is mostly historic and very pretty, but some parts of are more “modern” (by Florentine standards) than the absolute center, so you’ll also find some newer construction here.
+The architecture is mostly historic and very pretty, but some parts of are more “modern” (by Florentine standards) than the absolute center, so you’ll also find some newer construction here.

 This is a good neighborhood to stay in if you have a decent budget and want to be a quick walk to the main sights of the centro storico, but a bit removed from the biggest crowds.
 It's also very good for anyone who wants to enjoy some nightlife.

-In the north of the neighborhood and away from the river (around the Sant’Ambrogio market - definitely go there for great food!), is quieter, more local, and fairly residential.
+In the north of the neighborhood and away from the river (around the Sant’Ambrogio market - definitely go there for great food!), it gets quieter, more local, and fairly residential.
 There are a few nice hotels clustered around the lovely and serene Piazza d'Azeglio.
 This section of the neighborhood puts you slightly farther from the city center's sights, but offers a nice chance to see local life while still being close to everything, which is rare.

 As you get closer to the river, the area becomes more upscale (more touristy too), and you’ll find lots of fun bars and places to go out.
 The streets and squares here are always lively, especially after dinner, and the stretch of Via dei Benci between the Teatro Verdi and the river is one of my favorite places for an evening stroll and some drinks.